Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/Michael/project-description.md

 How can "old societies" finance Health Care systems (Older people require significantly more medical care and cost more)?
 How is the economy effected by the shortage of young people entering the job market?

-  To prevent the huge potential negative effects of low fertility rates, many sociologists think about how to prevent (or at least weaken) the ongoing demographic shift.
+  To prevent the potential negative effects of low fertility rates, many sociologists think about how to prevent (or at least weaken) the ongoing demographic shift.
 One approach for example is to analyse, how effective migration is to reduce workforce-shortage (how can the integration of migrants into the labor market be more efficient?).

   In this project, we focus on another (in my opinion important) approach: